France to open classified Algerian War archives

 Paris (AFP) – France will open classified police files from the Algerian war 15 years ahead of schedule in order to "look the truth in the eyes", the government announced on Friday.

-The files cover judicial proceedings by the French police and military forces during the 1954-1962 war of independence.

-They are likely to confirm widespread use of torture and extra-judicial killings by French forces.
+The files cover criminal investigations during the 1954-1962 war of independence and are likely to confirm the widespread use of torture and extra-judicial killings by French forces.

 "We have things to rebuild with Algeria.
 They can only be rebuilt on the truth," said Culture Minister Roselyne Bachelot on BFMTV.